technicated/ts-enums/README.md

 }
 ```

-Let's finish by implementing the prototype and a static member for our generic enum - as you will see, the process remains identical to the non-generic case:
+Now, let's finish by implementing the prototype and a static member for our generic enum - as you will see, the process remains identical to the non-generic case:

 ```typescript
 interface MaybeProto<T> {